-I was your patient between [fill in dates].
-Please provide a complete copy of all of my medical records, reports, reports written by other medical providers, photographs and itemized bills.
+I was your patient between [fill in the dates].
+Please provide a complete copy of all of my medical records, reports, reports written by other medical providers, photographs, and itemized bills.

 Please let me know if I can download a digital copy or, if not, mail the requested records to me at the above address.

 (Copies of images are expensive-If you want to pay for images, use this paragraph) I am requesting reports of imaging, but I am NOT requesting copies of x-rays, CAT, MRI, or ultrasound imaging at this time.
 If you have any digital images, please advise me of the cost to obtain digital images.

 Section 18 of the Public Health Law of the State of New York provides that copies of all medical records are to be provided to me at no more than $0.75 per page.
 Fees for search and/or retrieval, copies produced from microfiche or optical disk, are prohibited.
 Please advise me of the number of pages and the cost of obtaining the requested medical records.

 Enclosed is a signed authorization permitting me to obtain a copy of my medical records.